navidrome/website/content/en/docs/Installation/linux.md

 ### Start the Navidrome Service

-Relaod the service daemon, start the newly create service, and verify it has started correctly.
+Reload the service daemon, start the newly create service, and verify it has started correctly.

 ```bash
 sudo systemctl daemon-reload